Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Concluding remarks

 \section{Concluding remarks}

-This paper proposed a fast stochastic dual coordinate descent algorithmic framework for minimizing a strongly convex objective function subject to linearly constraints.
-In particular, we incorporate the heavy ball momentum into our framework and propose a novel strategy for adaptively learning the parameters $\alpha_k$ and $\beta_k$ using iterative information.
-If the objective function $f(x)=\frac{1}{2}\|x\|^2_2$, then the deterministic version of our method is serendipitously equivalent to the conjugate gradient normal equation error (CGNE) method.
-Additionally, we also discuss the extension of our approach.
-Numerical results confirmed the efficiency of the FSDCD method.
+This paper proposed an adaptive stochastic dual coordinate descent algorithmic framework, ASDCD, for minimizing a strongly convex objective function subject to linear constraints.
+In particular, we incorporated the heavy ball momentum into our framework and proposed a novel strategy for adaptively learning the parameters $\alpha_k$ and $\beta_k$ using iteration information.
+If the objective function $f(x)=\frac{\gamma}{2}\|x-u\|^2_2-v$, then the deterministic version of our method is serendipitously equivalent to the conjugate gradient normal equation error (CGNE) method.
+We discussed the extension and the geometric interpretation of our approach.
+Additionally, we have established that the ASDCD method can be reformulated into a computationally equivalent algorithm which, in certain cases, largely avoids the full-dimensional vector operations introduced by the momentum term.
+Numerical results confirmed the efficiency of the ASDCD method.

-There are still many possible future venues of research.
-The linearized Bregman method via split feasibility problems had been investigated in \cite{lorenz2014linearized}, it should be a valuable topic to explore the extensions of the adaptive heavy ball momentum for solving the split feasibility problems.
+There are still many possible future avenues of research.
+The linearized Bregman method via split feasibility problems has been investigated in \cite{lorenz2014linearized}, which should be a valuable topic to explore the extensions of the adaptive heavy ball momentum approach for solving the general split feasibility problems.
 Recently, the Bregman-Kaczmarz method for solving nonlinear systems of equations was studied in \cite{gower2023bregman}.
 The convenience of extending our methods to nonlinear systems of equations would be a promising avenue for future research.
+The stochastic heavy ball momentum has been studied in \cite{loizou2020momentum}, and it is also a valuable topic to investigate the stochastic coordinate descent with adaptive stochastic heavy ball momentum for minimizing the general $L$-smooth convex functions.
+Furthermore, one can adopt the backtracking rule \cite{beck2009fast} to learn the parameter $L$.